Sphecomyrma: Taxonomy

 In 1987, Russian palaeoentomologist Gennady M. Dlussky elevated the subfamily at family level, renaming it as Sphecomyrmidae to accommodate Sphecomyrma and other fossil insects he studied throughout the Soviet Union.
-This placement was only short-lived as Wilson, with new morphological evidence, elevated the family back to subfamily level and all studied Cretaceous ants were put into Sphecomyrma or Cretomyrma.
+This placement was only short-lived as Wilson, with new morphological evidence, reduced the family back to subfamily level and all studied Cretaceous ants were put into Sphecomyrma or Cretomyrma.
 However, Dlussky and Russian palaeoentomologist Elena B. Fedoseeva retained their classification and Sphecomyrma remained under Sphecomyrmidae.
 Their reasons were that the first segments of the antenna were too short to be geniculate (elbowed), and the structure of the mandibles.
 As geniculate antennae allow brood and food manipulation, or even sociality, it is impossible to classify Sphecomyrma and relatives as ants.
 Despite the authors' notes, they did not cite any study as to how ants manipulate items and such with their antennae, but he may have implied that the apices, a feature found on the antenna, may have been too far away from the mandibles.
 The close distance of the apices from the mandibles would allow manipulation of food or antennation with other nestmates.
 Another issue was whether or not a metapleural gland was present, a unique feature only found in ants.
 Despite this and previous claims made by Dlussky saying that sphecomyrmines including Sphecomyrma were most likely solitary or semi-communal, the confirmed existence of the metapleural gland through newly collected fossils confirms that Sphecomyrma and relatives were definitely social.
 The evidence against Dlussky eventually reinstated Sphecomyrma and the subfamily as members of Formicidae in 1997, although some sources published before 1997 did not formally recognise Sphecomyrminae at family level.
 Additional doubts surrounding the nature of Sphecomyrma and relatives emerged when a 1999 paper concluded that the fossil ants found in Cretaceous amber in New Jersey were closer to wasps than they were to ants.
 This was quickly dismissed due to overwhelming evidence supporting their placement within the Formicidae, and the fact the authors cited unpublished cladograms and disregarded the key diagnostic traits (synapomorphies) found in the ants.